ksfff5/OpenGL_3D_Renderer/README.md

 # OpenGL_3D_Renderer

 A project that shows off a small library I wrote to render 3D objects with OpenGL.
 This library greatly simplifies the process of rendering a simple 3D scene using OpenGL.
+It does this by abstracting away the buffers and shaders that OpenGL uses.

 This repo contains a project that implements the library (as well as the library itself).